-At the date of authorization of these financial statements, various new standards and amendments to existing standards have been published by the CINIF, that will be effective on January 1, 2019, and subsequent years.
+At the date of authorization of these financial statements, various new standards and amendments to existing standards have been published by the CINIF, that will be effective on January 1, 2020 and in the following years.
 None of these standards and amendments have been adopted early by the Company.

-The following is a description of those expected to be relevant to the Company's financial statements.
-Management anticipates that all relevant pronouncements will be adopted for the first period beginning on or after the effective date of the pronouncement.
+The following is a description of those expected to be relevant to the Company's financial statements